MartinL1/I2C_DMAC/README.md

 ### __Example Code__

 The examples directory includes I2C_DMAC example code for the MPU6050 gyroscope/accelerometer device.
+(Note that Adafruit boards use Serial rather than SerialUSB for console communications).